wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 					- It accepts freeform text that can be added to a report.
 			- About its stages (three stages):
 				- Deploy
-					- Only deploy to the
+					- Only deploy to the PRODUCTION environment
+					-